Room17DigitalEntertainment/MeetingDecline/README.md

     - Click `OK` to save it, or `Cancel` to revert changes.

 - That's it!
-Click `OK` to save everything or `Cancel` to discard changes.
 The application will start listening to new emails and decline them according to your rules.

   ![finish](screenshots/finish.png?raw=true "finish")

 ### Submit an issue